 Imagine, a long day of traveling and checking into your hotel room with a grumbling belly and a dry throat.
 Then, imagine being handed a nice little bag of goodies including some crackers and a bottle of water.
 Welcome bags are just what they say, a welcome gift for your guests.
 They don’t have to be elaborate; the thought and simple snacks are much appreciated for your guests who have traveled to be there for you.

 This is a biggie, mainly because of the added cost to any wedding budget.
-If budget allows, wedding day transportation is a must to enhance the guest experience.
-Offering those guests staying at a hotel (most likely meaning they traveled from out of town and don’t have their own form of transportation) transportation to and from the wedding is a game changer.
+If budget allows, wedding transportation is a must to enhance the guest experience.
+Offering those guests staying at a hotel (most likely meaning they traveled from out of town and don’t have their own form of transportation) transportation to and from the wedding is a game-changer.
 This means guests don’t have to worry about finding their way around a new city, ordering an Uber and having it arrive on time, designating a DD and so on.
 Inform your guests about transportation options in their welcome bag!

 Late Night Snacks

 This doesn’t sound like a big deal, but trust us, your guests will thank you!
 Most of the time your guests (and you included!) are so busy mingling during cocktail hour and dinner they have barely eaten.
 After a few hours of drinking and dancing, there are sure to be more than a few rumbling stomachs out on the dance floor.
-A late night snack is the perfect way to offer guests a snack to settle their stomachs, when their focus is no longer on mingling and catching up with other guests.
+A late night snack is the perfect way to offer guests a little something to settle their stomachs when their focus is no longer on mingling and catching up with other guests.
 Picture mini chicken and waffles, pretzel bites, hot dogs, French fries or mini pizzas being brought out right as you start to realize you only had three bites of your chicken for dinner.
-It is sure to be a crowd pleaser!
+It is sure to be a crowd-pleaser!

 Photo Courtesy of Chestnut and Vine Day of Wedding Coordination